 The women's movement, along with queer and trans communities in turn, continue to operate at an amnesia of their own struggle of inclusion in larger progressive movements and struggles.
 The traditional left found women's liberation too indulgent, the women's movement considered lesbian and bisexual women as sex-obsessed and they all in turn chided the transgenders as a flamboyant nuisance.
 Writing in Humjinsi (a formative Indian LGBT text) a Bombay based women's collective Forum Against Oppression of Women attributes perceptions "of a frivolous, petit bourgeois deviation" to the failure of the human rights movement in supporting LGBT rights.
-102

 The silence around transgender, queer, sex workers rights as movements point to "cracks in the façade of heteronormativity".
 Bhutalia admits that the traditional feminist battles were "solely focused on sexual violence, dowry, marriage laws, sexual harassment at the workplace, equal wages for equal work and health", and the mainstream women's movement stayed away from both sex worker and transgender movements and communities.
-He old guard was challenged by queer women who "brought the politics of queerness to the attention of the so-called mainstream movement.
+The old guard was challenged by queer women who "brought the politics of queerness to the attention of the so-called mainstream movement.
 They attacked activists for being blind to issues of sexual identity, for practicing a sort of untouchability".
-A similar hier-
+A similar hierarchy of priorities combined with disdain has kept the women's movement away from the concerns of animals.